CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 # Software in SD Desktop

-Upon logging in to the virtual desktop, you start a graphical Linux environment (Ubuntu22 or CentOS 7) with a standard set of software ready to use.
-This basic toolkit provides you a rather limited set of open-source software.
-This document lists of most commonly used default software tools in SD Desktop and represents methods that can be used to expand the software selection
+When you log into the virtual desktop, you are guided to a digital workspace that looks like a computer screen.
+This workspace is powered by a type of operating system called Linux, and you can choose between two versions: Ubuntu 22 (adivsed option) or CentOS 7 (will be dismissed in 2024).
+The virtual desktop comes with some basic tools or programs that you can use right away (listed below).
+However, this basic toolkit provides you a rather limited set of open-source software.

+The virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**:

+* SD Software installer: A simple application for easy software additions and customization.

+* Apptainer and Podman: For those with technical expertise, create customized containers for specialized software setups (advanced).

-Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any queistions about the software selection (subject: Sensitive Data).
+Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: Sensitive Data).
 We can support you in your Desktop customization.
 Moreover, we are working on developing our services to provide proprietary software.
 Follow our webpage for constant updates.

-However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**

 ## Default software selection in SD Desktop

 Below we list some of the most commonly used tools that are by default installed in SD Desktop machines.
-The list is not complete and there are small diffenreces between different linux flavours.
+The list is not complete and there are small differences between different linux flavours.

 ### Office tools
    - [LibreOffice](https://en.wikipedia.org/wiki/LibreOffice)